fedeborrego/CityGuide/README.md

 # CityGuide

-This app gives you a link to the Art Institute of Chicago and Magnificent Miles websites as well as different images of these.
+This app gives you a link to the Art Institute of Chicago and Magnificent Miles websites as well as different images of Wills Tower, Navy Pier, and Water Tower.

 API: compatible with KitKat and newer Operating Systems